decalage2/oletools_dll/README.md

 # oletools_dll
-This experimental project aims to produce a DLL (for Windows) to run some [oletools](https://github.com/decalage2/oletools) functions from any language other than Python, such as C or Golang.
+This *very* experimental project aims to produce a DLL (for Windows) to run some [oletools](https://github.com/decalage2/oletools) functions from any language other than Python, such as C or Golang.
 This can be used for example to scan suspicious documents to detect